Tuwaiq-Data-Science-Bootcamp-V3/Bootcamp-Project-3-Data-Visualization/README.md

 The street width of a villa can also impact its price.
 Generally, villas located on wider streets are more expensive than those on narrower streets.
 This is because wider streets provide more space and a greater sense of openness, which can be more desirable to potential buyers.

 ![Image 6](images/streetWidth.png)

+## Conclusion
+In conclusion, our analysis of the Riyadh villas dataset has provided valuable insights into the real estate market in Riyadh, Saudi Arabia.
+We explored various features such as location, villa size, number of rooms, and price to understand the dynamics of the market and help buyers and sellers make informed decisions.

+We found that the distribution of villas across different locations in Riyadh varies, with some areas having higher villa counts and higher average prices, while others offer more affordable options.
+By examining the distribution of villa features across locations, we identified trends in pricing based on the features of the villas.

+Furthermore, we analyzed villa neighborhoods in each location, discovering variations in villa counts and average prices.
+This information can assist buyers in narrowing down their search and finding neighborhoods that align with their preferences and budget.

+Additionally, we explored specific neighborhoods in detail, such as Al Nakheel and Al Maseef.
+Through correlation analysis, we identified features that strongly affect villa prices in these neighborhoods, including the presence of basements, patios, property age, front type, and street width.
+Understanding these relationships can help buyers and sellers gauge the value of a villa based on its features.

+Overall, our analysis provides valuable insights into the Riyadh real estate market, empowering buyers and sellers with knowledge to make informed decisions.
+It is important to note that real estate markets are dynamic and subject to change, so continuous monitoring and analysis are necessary for up-to-date information.